krzemienski/awesome-from-stars/README.md

 * [saurabh0719/automate-mediaconvert](https://github.com/saurabh0719/automate-mediaconvert): Automate video transcoding and generate thumbnails with AWS Elemental Mediaconvert and S3 :zap:
 * [rokudev/automated-channel-testing](https://github.com/rokudev/automated-channel-testing): Roku Automated Channel Testing: Selenium-based WebDriver + Robot Framework + JS Framework + Samples
 * [disneystreaming/automated-cloud-advisor](https://github.com/disneystreaming/automated-cloud-advisor): Automated Cloud Advisor is a extensible tool that aims at facilitating cost optimization in AWS, by collecting data for resources that are under utilized.
 In addition, this is a great learning tool for new DevOps/Cloud engineers that want to start automating things in AWS.
+* [snapfast/AutoMates](https://github.com/snapfast/AutoMates): I am lazy.
+I built a script to apply for jobs, swipe on bumble, and whatever comes next.
 * [shockz-offsec/Automatic-Notion-Backup](https://github.com/shockz-offsec/Automatic-Notion-Backup): This script automates the backup process of Notion data into Markdown and CSV formats.
 Additionally, the script processes the data to remove any AWS identifiers that may be present in the Markdown files, folders, and internal references to other files in the backup
 * [1337-server/automatic-ripping-machine](https://github.com/1337-server/automatic-ripping-machine): Automatic Ripping Machine (ARM) Scripts
 * [Sukhdip-Sandhu/Automatic-Watermark-Removal](https://github.com/Sukhdip-Sandhu/Automatic-Watermark-Removal): Python computer vision project that aims to automatically remove the watermarks of stock images.
 The algorithm is designed off of those of Google researchers